Plan

 For US citizens living abroad, taxes can seem downright overwhelming.
 In fact, it is a top concern for almost three in five of the future relocators (IA).
 If that includes you too, here are some things to keep in mind.

 • Pay for a tax professional.
 ROI pays off, since they help you find savings.
-I used Greenback Expat tax to file my 2020 & 2021 US tax returns with a positive experience.
+I used Money Abroad's tax service to file my most recent tax returns.

 • Plan your big upcoming tax decisions.
 Particularly if you intend to buy or sell your company stock options, other securities, real estate, and/or start a business.